-Cops: Woman forced friend’s 12-year-old to get birth control
+Lawyer says woman never forced kids to get birth control

 TURTLE CREEK, Pa.
-(AP) - Police have filed charges against a Pennsylvania woman who they say took her friend’s 12-year-old daughter to get a birth control device implanted her arm without the mother’s permission.
+(AP) - Police have charged a woman accused of forcing her friend’s 12-year-old daughter to get a birth control implant in her arm without the mother’s permission, allegations the woman’s lawyer says are completely false.

-Online court documents show Valerie Marie Fullum is charged with two felony counts of endangering welfare of children and a misdemeanor charge of recklessly endangering another person.
+Valerie Marie Fullum is charged with two felony counts of endangering welfare of children and a misdemeanor charge of recklessly endangering another person, according to court documents.
+She turned herself in Thursday afternoon, according to her lawyer Steven Townsend.

+A police complaint says Fullum took two minors to get the birth control without their parents’ permission.
+The other child’s age wasn’t given but police said she didn’t get the implant.

-The girl’s mother tells WTAE-TV her daughter didn’t tell her about the device for a month.
-She said her daughter felt forced and threatened by 29-year-old Fullum, of New Brighton, and alleges the device, implanted in April, has had an adverse effect on the girl’s health.
+The 12-year-old’s mother told WTAE-TV her daughter didn’t tell her about the device for a month.
+She said her daughter felt forced and threatened by the 29-year-old Fullum, of New Brighton, and alleges the device, implanted in April, has harmed the girl’s health.
+She recently had the device removed.

+“My client didn’t coerce or force anyone to do anything against their will, and once the facts get out on this case it will be clear,” Townsend said.

-The mother says Fullum told the health clinic she was the girl’s aunt.
+The 12-year-old’s mom alleges Fullum told the Adagio clinic in Allegheny County she was the girl’s aunt.

-A warrant has been issued for Fullum’s arrest.
-No attorney is listed and no phone listing could be found.
+State health department spokesman Nate Wardle told WTAE that clinicians may provide birth control and contraception to minors without informing or obtaining consent of a parent or guardian.

+Adagio Health spokesperson Alicia Schisler told the news station the clinic counsels and encourages “all minors who seek services at Adagio Health to discuss their medical care with their parents.”

 Copyright © 2019 The Washington Times, LLC.